 - What tweaks can I make to our classroom setup to make it ideal for my middle school readers and writers?

-- How can I highlight our learning, ie. student writing, book recommendations, student projects, so that they are on display and visible around the classroom?
+- How can I highlight our learning, ie. student writing, book recommendations, and student projects, so that they are on display and visible around the classroom?

 - What read-alouds will I add to enhance my reading instruction and student enthusiasm for reading?

 - How can I better organize our classroom library to encourage student readers?